TechTweedie/techtweedie.github.io/content/posts/Thinking-Environment-Meetings/index.md

 ## Conclusion

 The integration of a Thinking Environment with the reflective practice of retrospectives offers a powerful framework for conducting team meetings.
 This approach not only ensures that team members feel valued and heard but also facilitates a deeper understanding of team dynamics and challenges.
 The real-life example provided demonstrates the potential for such meetings to enhance productivity, foster a positive team culture, and drive continuous improvement.
 By adopting this meeting structure, teams can create a more engaging, effective, and thoughtful working environment that propels them towards their goals.

+## Revisions and Publications
+- First published on https://helpmewithmy.technology on 2022-12-18
+- Migrated to new blog https://techtweedie.github.io on 2024-01-03